by Dr. Amanda Childress

 When should I see a nutrition response testing practitioner?

 The types of foods you eat dramatically affect the functioning and symptoms of the digestive system.
-The NHCAA practitioners help you to figure out which foods are good for your body and which should be avoided.
+The NHCAA practitioners help you to figure out which foods for digestive problems are good for your body and which should be avoided.
 There are also many nutritional supplements they can recommend to help your body to properly digest food.
 They also look for particular organ dysfunction.
 The gall bladder, stomach, pancreas and intestines all have different kinds of tissues and require different supplements for better function.
 We find organs that need help and supply organ specific nutrients for optimal repair.
 Contact us today to learn more about our digestive system treatment in Ann Arbor.